-Below are general descriptions of services covered under Nebraska Medicaid.
-For complete information, refer to Rules and Regulations.
+Below are services covered under Nebraska Medicaid.
+For more information, see our Rules and Regulations.

 Nebraska Medicaid covers ambulance services for certain conditions.
-The client's condition must be such that transportation by ambulance is the only medically appropriate option; the service must be required during an emergency (accident, illness, or injury) or required to obtain medical care.
-There are several ambulance services that Medicaid will not cover.
+The service must be required during an emergency or required to obtain medical care.

 Nebraska Medicaid covers family planning services including consultation and treatment.
-This may include initial physical examinations and health history, annual and follow-up visits, laboratory services, prescribing and supplying contraceptive supplies and devices, counseling services, and prescribing medications for specific treatment.
+This may include initial physical examinations and health history, annual and follow-up visits, laboratory services, prescribing and supplying contraceptive supplies, counseling services, and medications.

 Nebraska Medicaid covers hearing aids, hearing aid repairs, necessary batteries, and supplies.
-There are limitations on hearing aid services.
+There are limits on hearing aid services.

-Nebraska Medicaid covers home health agency services when prescribed by a physician and provided wherever they are necessary (besides a hospital or nursing facility).
-The physician must certify that home health services are medically necessary and appropriate to be provided in the home.
+Nebraska Medicaid covers home health agency services when prescribed by a physician and provided wherever they are necessary.
+The physician must certify the services are medically necessary and appropriate to be provided in the home.
 Covered services include nursing services, aide services, necessary medical supplies and equipment, and physical, speech, and occupational therapies if there is no other way to receive these services.
-There are limitations on some services, such as required prior authorizations.
+There are limits on some services.

 Nebraska Medicaid covers hospice services provided in response to palliative management of a terminal illness.
 Hospice services include nursing services, physician services, medical social services, counseling services, home health aide/homemaker, medical equipment, medical supplies, drugs and biologicals, physical therapy, occupational therapy, and speech language pathology.
 Hospice services require prior authorization by Medicaid.

-Medicaid covers inpatient, outpatient, and emergency room services, as long as they are medically necessary.
-Medicaid will not cover items such as private rooms; private-duty nursing while in the hospital; any services not medically necessary; and emergency room services for routine treatment.
+Medicaid covers medically necessary inpatient, outpatient, and emergency room services.
+Medicaid will not cover items such as private rooms; private-duty nursing while in the hospital; and emergency room services for routine treatment.

 Nebraska Medicaid covers Intermediate Care Facilities for Persons with Intellectual Disabilities (ICF/DD) services for individuals with developmental/intellectual disabilities or a related condition.